Entering the European market for table grapes

 - Offer different packaging options to make your company attractive to a wider group of importers.

-- Read the tips for doing business with European buyers on the CBI market intelligence platform and learn what buyers find important.
+- Read our Tips on how to do business with European buyers to learn what buyers find important.

 Supermarket programmes